History of As the World Turns: New beginnings

 In October 2005, Lucinda's cancer had metastisized to the point where she was forced to undergo a mastectomy, while Luke became consumed by an infection he'd picked up in Mexico (when he'd stowed away with his grandmother and Keith), which destroyed his kidneys.
 Lily turned to Keith, who agreed to find Luke an illegally obtained kidney on the condition that she agree to marry him.
 Lucinda and Holden soon discovered that Keith had obtained the kidney, but Lily feared that karma would allow something to happen to Luke if she went back on her word to Keith.
-She still could not deny her attraction to Holden, and after the two made love, Keith finally left town.
+She still could not deny her attraction to Holden, and after the two had sex, Keith finally left town.

 Emily continued to stand by Paul after their role in keeping the baby switch was discovered, until Paul dumped her on their wedding day.
 Emily then shot him.
 When B.J.
 Green tried to blow up the WOAK studios shortly before the new year, new character Nick Kasnoff (who replaced Jack on the police force) heroically stopped him.
 Dusty dumped Meg Snyder on New Year's Eve as they were about to get married because Dusty found out that Meg had a hand in covering up the baby swapping scheme by keeping silent that she knew that Jennifer was the mother.
 An injured Paul made it to a cabin out in the snowy woods, and Meg (who had been fired from Memorial) started taking care of him.
 Paul started losing a lot of blood, and Meg tried to get him to rest but Paul was becoming delusional that Emily and his sister, Jennifer, were trying to kill him.
 Susan became increasingly concerned for her daughter, Emily's, mental health and asked Hal to investigate.
 Hal put new cop, Nick, on the case.
 Jack was rehired by Hal at the police part-time, and had trouble getting along with Nick.
 Carly also had to contend with Nick's flirtations, which she really didn't want.
 Mike and Katie became engaged after Jennifer consented to a divorce, and they also forgave Maddie when she confessed that it was she who initially lured B.J. to Oakdale, not realizing how dangerous and unstable he really was.
 Conditions improved slightly for Gwen, when Lisa offered her a room and a job at the Lakeview.
 (Will went to stay with Bob and Kim.)
 Gwen's good fortune was short-lived, however, as Barbara caused Lisa to think Gwen stole an expensive piece of jewellery from a hotel guest, resulting in her being fired.